-NOTE that at this time (and subject to change) the tablet throttler is disabled by default.
+NOTE that at this time the tablet throttler is an experimental feature and is opt in.
 Enable it with vttablet's -enable-lag-throttler flag.
 If the tablet throttler is disabled, schema migrations will not throttle on replication lag.

 Table cleanup